jameshfisher/jameshfisher.com/_posts/2016-12-22-printing-bytes.md

   - programming
   - bitwise-operations
 taggedAt: '2024-03-26'
+summary: >-
+  Useful to show how C represents various data types.
 ---

 What do the individual bytes of values in C look like?
 We can see the bytes by printing them out with this fun program: